nasiflower/Portfolio/README.md

 # Portfolio Improvements

-I recently made significant updates to my portfolio to enhance its performance, accessibility, and SEO.
+I recently made significant Refactored HTML/CSS: Removed unnecessary tags and styles for cleaner code to enhance its performance, accessibility, and SEO.
 Here are the key changes:

 ## Code Optimization: